 - Various factors are taken into consideration in order to fairly divide your assets.

 Under Singapore law, the court has the authority to decide on how matrimonial assets can be divided in a “just and equitable manner”.
-Using the Affidavits of Assets and Means as well as the financial documents, property ownership documents, and other evidences that you and your spouse have gathered, the court will try to divide your contested assets fairly.
+Using the Affidavits of Assets and Means as well as the financial documents, property ownership documents, and other pieces of evidence that you and your spouse have gathered, the court will try to divide your contested assets fairly.

 - Be aware of important details regarding your finances.